-Source: US Census: 1940, 1950, 1960, 1970, 1980, 1990, 2000.
+Source: US Census: 1940, 1950, 1960, 1970, 1980, 1990, 2000, 2010.

-Village Population 1940-2000
+Village Population 1940-2010

 The Village's population grew from 1940 to 1970 before beginning to decline through the 1980s and the 1990s.
-The 2000 census shows a rebound to 1980's numbers.
-Shiawassee Township has continued to grow since the 1940s but showed a significant slow down between 1980 and 1990.
-The county's population dropped between 1980 and 1990 but has also rebounded.
+The 2000 census showed a rebound to 1980's numbers, but the 2010 census showed another drop.
+Shiawassee Township has continued to grow since the 1940s but showed a significant slow down between 1980 and 1990 and a drop from 2000 to 2010.
+The County's population dropped between 1980 and 1990, rebounded in 2000 and then suffered a small drop in 2010.

-The decline in population between 1970 and 1990 is primarily due to two population trends.
-The first was an out migration of households from industrial regions in Michigan during the early 1980s because of the recession that slowed many industries, particularly the automotive industry.
-The second trend is an aging population and shrinking household size.
+The decline in population has been primarily due to two population trends.
+The first was an out migration of households from industrial regions in Michigan since the early 1980s because of the recession that slowed many industries, particularly the automotive industry.
+The second trend was an aging population and shrinking household size.
 The average household size has been steadily decreasing nationally since the turn of the century.
-As a result of these two population trends, many Michigan communities experienced population loss during the 1980s.
-Many will continue to experience population loss well into the next century as the average household size continues to shrink.
+As a result of these two population trends, many Michigan communities experienced population loss since the 1980s.
+In addition to these factors, the population decline from 2000 to 2010 was accelerated by the "Great Recession", which resulted in a massive increase in home foreclosures throughout the country.
+Many communities will continue to experience population loss well into the next century as the average household size continues to shrink.